properfunction/linalytics/README.md

 ## How It's Made:

-**Tech used:** JavaScript, Node, Express, MongoDB, Tailwind, EJS, Passport, Cloudinary, Bcrypt
+**Tech used:** JavaScript, Node, Express, MongoDB, Bootstrap, EJS, Passport, Cloudinary, Bcrypt

 Following an MVC model.
 Using Node and Express to create a server that connects to MongoDB database via Mongoose.